Double affine Hecke algebras and congruence groups

 This argument raises the question of whether one can remove this basic obstruction by either taking a quotient of $\Wdaff$ by a nontrivial subgroup of its center, or by resolving the center.
 We show below that the former option is not viable (for somewhat more subtle reasons), leaving only the latter.
 The latter option does indeed materialize, leading precisely to our Coxeter-type presentation (see Remark \ref{rem: Cox} and Corollary \ref{cor: Cox}).

-Recall that a group is said to be idecomposable if it is not a direct product of proper subgroups.
+Recall that a group is said to be indecomposable if it is not a direct product of proper subgroups.
 We record a mild variation of \cite{CHDec}*{Proposition 1} which will be useful for our purposes.

 \begin{Prop} Let $G$ be group such that $G$ has a proper normal abelian subgroup $T$ with the property that $G/T$ acts faithfully by conjugation on any nontrivial $G/T$-invariant subgroup of $T$.
-Then, \begin{enumerate}[label={\roman*)}] \item $T$ is a maximal normal abelian subgroup of $G$; \item $G$ is idecomposable. \end{enumerate} \end{Prop} \begin{proof} Let $N$ be a normal abelian subgroup of $G$.
+Then, \begin{enumerate}[label={\roman*)}] \item $T$ is a maximal normal abelian subgroup of $G$; \item $G$ is indecomposable. \end{enumerate} \end{Prop} \begin{proof} Let $N$ be a normal abelian subgroup of $G$.
 The commutator $[N,T]$ is a $G/T$-invariant subgroup of $T$ but also a subgroup of $N$.
 Since $N$ is abelian it acts trivially by conjugation on $[N,T]$.
 If $[N,T]$ is nontrivial then $N\subseteq T$.
 If $[N,T]$ is trivial then $N$ acts trivially by conjugation on $T$ and therefore $N\subseteq T$.
 Either way, $N\subseteq T$, showing that $T$ is a maximal normal abelian subgroup of $G$.